Inside: This compilation of preschool space activities adds 15 out-of-this-world science fun that your kids will love!

 Space Sensory Bin – Fill a sensory bin with small dark rocks or dyed chickpeas, glow-in-the-dark stars, and other space objects.
 (Rainy Day Mum)

-Constellation Sensory Bag – Fill a ziplock bag with hair gel and various sizes of star glitter to resemble the night sky.
+Constellation Sensory Bag – Fill a bag with hair gel and various sizes of star glitter to resemble the night sky.
 (Playground Park Bench)

 Moon Dust Writing – Create “moon dust” to fill a tray and have preschoolers trace letters with their finger.
 (Stir the Wonder)